niqiukun/MV-Adapter/README.md

 ## 🔥 Updates

+* [2025-03-17] Release model weights for partial-image conditioned geometry-to-multiview generation, which can be used with [MIDI](https://github.com/VAST-AI-Research/MIDI-3D) to generated textured 3D scenes.
+[See [guidelines](#partial-image--geometry-to-multiview)]
-* [2025-03] Release model weights for geometry-guided multi-view generation.
+* [2025-03-07] Release model weights for geometry-guided multi-view generation.
 [See [guidelines](#text-geometry-to-multiview-generation)]
-* [2024-12] Release model weights, gradio demo, inference scripts and comfyui of text-/image- to multi-view generation models.
+* [2024-12-27] Release model weights, gradio demo, inference scripts and comfyui of text-/image- to multi-view generation models.

 ## TOC